H0RIZ0NS/ansible-ubuntu-server/README.md

 - [ ] Write the docs
 - [x] Allow any user to log in through pubkey authentication
-- [ ] Make the firewall work with Docker
+- [x] Streamline the backup workflow
+- [ ] Create an `http` role that would configure HTTP logs’ rotation
 - [ ] Harden the security even more (install Fail2ban, etc.)
 - [ ] Set up a CI workflow